Want to know awesome things to do in Maui with kids? Check out my complete guide to Maui kid-friendly experiences, restaurants, and places to stay.

 With in-unit kitchens, you won’t have to eat out every meal, and the washer and dryers will be super helpful when the inevitable mess happens.

-This is another affordable condo rental options.
+This is another affordable condo rental option.
 This property is about a 5-minute walk from the beach.
 Each unit does have a kitchen, and the grills on-site are perfect for a family BBQ.
+Check out the latest prices and more details.

 The only things these units lack are the washer and dryer, but there are options for coin-based laundry machines on the premises.